simplyzee/kube-owasp-zap/README.md

 This will deploy a Job that will deploy a pod on the Kubernetes platform that will perform the vulnerability scan.

+## Roadmap
+Still ALOT of work around platform improvements with Kubernetes but it utilises the Kubernetes platform well to scan sites from a vulnerability analysis perspective.

+Ideas to implement:
+* Easier way of viewing scanning analysis
+* Zap CLI to be more configurable as a tool on the k8s platform

 ## Contributing

 Please raise an issue or pull request if you have any issues, questions or features.